Davidbaloco7/Davidbaloco7.github.io/README.md

-# Who I am ?
+# Who I am and what this website is about ?

-Creative and highly reliable student with excellent organizational and prioritization skills.
-Bilingual with strong communication skills proven through providing customer service in a fast-paced environment.
-Proficient in Object-Oriented Programming (Java, C#) and scripting (JavaScript), with a solid understanding of testing frameworks like JUnit 5.
-Intense desire to learn and explore new concepts.
-Known to be collaborative and a contributing member to team activities and projects.
+Hello, and nice to meet you, I am David Baloco, a 21 (and counting) years old Software developer student with so many dreams that I will probably won't be able to written them all here, but as for now my current interest are in programming and software crafting, to be more specific I'm currently learning React and to manage the Game engine Gotdot,

+# What I know